estvita/separator/docs/asterx.md

 The AsterX connector can operate independently or be managed by the thoth server.

-Operation algorithm:
-+ Connect to PBX AMI
-+ Subscribe to call events
+Main features:

++ Call filtering based on context assignment
-+ Register a call in Bitrix24 (telephony.externalcall.register)
++ Call registration in Bitrix24 (telephony.externalcall.register)
-+ Display client card (telephony.externalcall.show).
-Possible parameters: Do not show; during call; on call answer
++ Displaying the client card (telephony.externalcall.show)
-+ Finish call (telephony.externalcall.finish)
++ Call completion (telephony.externalcall.finish)
-+ Attach recording (telephony.externalCall.attachRecord)
++ Attaching call recording (telephony.externalCall.attachRecord)
 + ClickToCall support (OnExternalCallStart)
++ Callback form support (OnExternalCallBackStart)
++ Automatic connection to manager (no need to edit the dialplan)
++ Uploading voicemail messages to Bitrix24
++ Ability to connect an unlimited number of PBXs to a single Bitrix24 portal

 ## Installation